Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Spin-Density Wave at Edge

 \subsection{Absence of spin--orbit coupling}

-In the bulk, the DOSs of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] have small values near the Fermi energy because of linear energy dispersion (Fig.~\ref{DOS}).
-However, the LDOSs of the two materials at the (001) edge have large values and logarithmic peaks near the Fermi energy (Fig.~\ref{LDOS}).
+In the bulk, the DOSs of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] are low near the Fermi energy because of linear energy dispersion (Fig.~\ref{DOS}).
+However, the LDOSs of the two materials at the (001) edge are high and have logarithmic peaks near the Fermi energy (Fig.~\ref{LDOS}).
 Thus, the edge magnetism can be enhanced.
-Using Eq.~(14), we calculate the unit cell $i$ dependence of the bare longitudinal spin susceptibility of $(\hat{\chi}^{zz,0}(0))_{i\alpha,i\alpha}$.
-Fig.~\ref{chi0_uc} shows the unit cell $i$ dependence of $(\hat{\chi}^{zz,0}(0))_{i\alpha,i\alpha}$ of [Pt(dmdt)$_2$].
+Using Eq.~(14), we calculate the unit cell $i$ dependence of the bare longitudinal spin susceptibility of $(\hat{\chi}^{zz,0}(\textbf{0}))_{i\alpha,i\alpha}$.
+Figure~\ref{chi0_uc} shows the unit cell $i$ dependence of $(\hat{\chi}^{zz,0}(\textbf{0}))_{i\alpha,i\alpha}$ of [Pt(dmdt)$_2$].
 The susceptibilities of orbits A and B at the $i$=$1$ edge are larger than those in the bulk.
-The result for the $i$=$N_c$ edge is equivalent to that for the $i$=$1$ edge for the commutation of orbits A and C. Thus, in the present study, we focus mainly on $i\alpha$=$1A, 1B$.
+The result for the $i$=$N_c$ edge is equivalent to that for the $i$=$1$ edge for the commutation of orbits A and C. Hence, we focus mainly on $i\alpha$=$1A, 1B$ in this study.